UVA-PCL/sd3-hadoop/README.md

 # Acknowledgements

-We would like to thank the collabarators of this project:
+We would like to thank the collaborators of this project:

 *  Bruce Maggs, Pelham Wilder Professor of Computer Science, Duke University and Vice President, Research, Akamai Technologies
 *  Weijia Xu, Research Engineer, Texas Advanced Computing Center